 Applying for a Right to Buy mortgage

-• Who worked out the price?
+• Who worked out the valuation.

-• Estimates of service charges (for a flat or maisonette) for the first 5 years
+• Estimates of service charges (for a flat or maisonette) for the first 5 years.

 Yes, it is possible to have someone on the mortgage who is not on the Right to Buy paperwork, but few lenders will consider this.
 Typically, a lender will wish to see that the names quoted on the Right to Buy paperwork mirror that of the mortgage, then in turn the property ownership.